crewdevio/reactivedb/README.md

 # ReactiveDB realtime database/backend

-for mongodb (will support postgres, and DenoKV in the future) heavy inspired on firebase, pocketbase and supabase
+for mongodb (will support postgres, and DenoKV in the future) heavy inspired on firebase, pocketbase and supabase.

-> (READ) The documentation is still under development so not all the functionalities of reactivedb are yet documented.
+> (READ): The documentation is still under development so not all the functionalities of reactivedb are yet documented.

 > History: The idea of ReactiveDB was born at the beginning of 2020 while I was working for a software company, the project I was in needed to have data synchronization between multiple users, originally we built everything around firebase which worked perfectly, but for client requirements it was necessary to have the entire infrastructure running on my own servers locally, so I was faced with the task of thinking of a solution that would meet these requirements and at the same time allow us not to have to change everything that was already closely coupled to the design from firebase, so ReactiveDB was born from here.